xapple/pacmill/README.md

 ## Example reports

 After running the pipeline on a set of FASTQ files, several PDF reports are auto-generated.
-Examples of two three reports are given below.
+Examples of three reports are given below.
 The first concerns an individual sample while the second details the results of a project containing several samples.
 The third focuses on taxonomic assignment results and visualizations.

 <p align="center">
 <table>